Evolving and Engineering Biomolecules

 Avoidance is the degree to which an mRNA molecule avoids random interactions with noncoding RNA molecules in the cell.
 Noncoding RNAs, as their name suggests, do not code for proteins but they make up a majority of the RNA in any given cell.
 Indeed, the BIC team showed that the levels of noncoding RNAs in bacterial cells are two orders of magnitude greater than the levels of mRNAs.
 This work was supported by a BIC Seed grant in 2014 to Gardner and Dobson and a BIC-BlueFern PhD scholarship for Sinan.

 The protein Smchd1 (structural maintenance of chromosomes flexible hinge domain containing 1) is an epigenetic repressor.
 It has been shown to play an essential role in autosomal and X-linked gene repression, with critical consequences for normal biology and disease, particularly facioscapulohumeral muscular dystrophy.
-Sarah Kessans and Ren Dobson, along with collaborators from Australia and the Netherlands, published a featured article in PNAS.1 The underlying molecular mechanism by which Smchd1 functions is unknown.
+The underlying molecular mechanism by which Smchd1 functions is unknown.
 The work provides the first biochemical and biophysical evidence that Smchd1–chromatin interactions are established through the homodimeric hinge domain of Smchd1 and, intriguingly, that the hinge domain also has the capacity to bind DNA and RNA.
 The results suggest Smchd1 imparts epigenetic regulation via physical association with chromatin, which may antagonise other chromatin interactions, resulting in coordinated transcriptional control.